adarowski/adarowski.github.io/_posts/2014-09-29-viable-products.markdown

   <p>Nick happened to live near a small shoe store.
 One day he went to the store and took photos of a bunch of shoes to post on his website.
 Whenever someone bought a pair of shoes, Nick would run over to the store, buy the shoes, and ship them to the person.</p>
 </blockquote>

 Through this minimalist MVP, Swinmurn was able to find out that there was indeed a market for buying shoes online.
 With his idea validated, he could now go ahead and build his real (as in, greater than minimum) “viable” product.
-He didn’t build the boriing cake on the left.
+He didn’t build the boring cake on the left.
 He bootstrapped the cupcake, with a focus on the frosting (the sweet idea that would set Zappos apart).

 ## Minimum viable functionality